eu90h/mockfighter/README.md

 Differences
 ===========
-Getting a stock's orderbook returns more detailed order data than stockfighter.
+Getting a stock's orderbook returns more detailed order data than Stockfighter.

 Only market and limit orders are supported.